-This tutorial describes how to host a Django-based web site on Windows Azure using a Linux virtual machine.
+This tutorial describes how to host a Django-based website on Microsoft Azure using a Linux virtual machine.
 This tutorial assumes you have no prior experience using Azure.
 Upon completing this guide, you will have a Django-based application up and running in the cloud.

 You will learn how to:

 - Setup an Azure virtual machine to host Django.
 While this tutorial explains how to accomplish this under Linux, the same could also be done with a Windows Server VM hosted in Azure.